-How Acthar Gel works
+How does Acthar Gel work?

-Acthar in clinical trials
+Acthar Gel in clinical trials

 Sarcoidosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.